Max Weinberg: Late Night with Conan O'Brien

 In 1994, Rhino Records released Max Weinberg Presents: Let There Be Drums, a three-volume set of CDs that highlighted drumming that Weinberg admired on songs from the 1950s through the 1970s.
 Recaps in 1998 of the first five years of Late Night concluded that the band had been an important element in the show surviving, with Weinberg's personality providing a foil to O'Brien's and with "the Max Weinberg 7 [leaving] television viewers wishing they were in the studio to hear more."
 Their sound also fit into the swing revival going on during the late 1990s.

-In 2000, Conan sidekick Andy Richter left the show, and Weinberg became the "second banana".
+In 2000, O'Brien sidekick Andy Richter left the show, and Weinberg became the "second banana".
 Weinberg continued to present an obvious visual foil: as O'Brien said, "If you looked at this guy you would never know he was the drummer in a huge rock 'n' roll band.
 You would say he was the guy who did the band's accounting.
 But Max is the authoritative, buttoned-down adult in the midst of all this madness."
-The drummer reveled in O'Brien's youthful audience: "To be 49 and appreciated by 14-year-olds again?
+Weinberg reveled in O'Brien's youthful audience: "To be 49 and appreciated by 14-year-olds again?
 What a thrill!"
 Weinberg engaged in stare-downs with O'Brien and gave scripted screeds about newsmakers.
 Additionally, Weinberg was comically presented as a twisted character with sexual fetishes and homicidal tendencies in comedy bits.
-When Conan O'Brien was host of Saturday Night Live on March 10, 2001, his monologue featured a visit from the SNL studio to the Late Night studio (only a few floors apart in the same building, 30 Rockefeller Plaza), where Conan discovers Weinberg engaged in sexual intercourse with a woman on his desk (played by Max's real-life wife, Becky).
+When O'Brien was host of Saturday Night Live on March 10, 2001, his monologue featured a visit from the SNL studio to the Late Night studio (only a few floors apart in the same building, 30 Rockefeller Plaza), where O'Brien discovers Weinberg engaged in sexual intercourse on his desk with a woman played by Max's real-life wife, Becky.
 Weinberg says of his comic persona: "[I]t's playing against type.
 I've been happily married for nearly 30 years, with two wonderful children.
 It's not what I portray on the show, and that's funny."
-Weinberg continued his one-man college shows, now titled "E Street to Late Night: Dreams Found, Lost, and Found Again".
+Weinberg continued his one-man college shows, now titled E Street to Late Night: Dreams Found, Lost, and Found Again.

 Weinberg returned to the E Street Band briefly when Springsteen re-grouped the band in early 1995 to record a few new songs for the Greatest Hits release.
 The regrouping was only temporary and the band returned to inactivity.
-Also in 1995, Weinberg drummed on two of Johnnie Johnson's songs: "I'm Mad" and "She Called Me Out of My Name," on Johnnie's 1995 album Johnnie Be Back.
+Also in 1995, Weinberg drummed on two of Johnnie Johnson's songs: "I'm Mad" and "She Called Me Out of My Name," on Johnson's 1995 album Johnnie Be Back.
 Weinberg spent two years building an 8900 sqft house in Middletown Township, New Jersey, that they moved into in 1999; he picked up many of the furnishings for it from locations around the world during subsequent tours.